BonavistaRC/BonavistaRC.github.io/index.markdown

 <p align="center"><b>The Restrictive Covenant Is Still Important</b></p>

 While blanket rezoning has been repealed, zoning and City planning policies can and are changing.
-The City of Calgary is currently developing its next major planning initiative, [**The Calgary Plan**](https://www.calgary.ca/planning/city-building-program/city-building-program/the-calgary-plan.html), which could bring future zoning changes to our community.
+The City of Calgary is currently developing its next major planning initiative, [The Calgary Plan](https://www.calgary.ca/planning/city-building-program/city-building-program/the-calgary-plan.html), which could bring future zoning changes to our community.
 The Calgary Plan targets increased density around transit hubs and key corridors:

 <div style="text-align: center;margin-top: 0.5rem;margin-bottom: 1rem; padding-left: 2rem;">